snetting/openwebui-chat/README.md

 Configuration (`config.js`)
 ---------------------------

 All connection details and prompts are stored in `config.js` at the plugin root.
-Edit this file to match your backend and preferences. **This repo is private**, so the following example values are provided **for demo purposes only** (uptime and responsiveness cannot be guaranteed):
+Edit this file to match your backend and preferences.
+The following example values are provided **for demo purposes only** (uptime and responsiveness cannot be guaranteed):

 ```js
 // config.js